Pat Jimenez - Instructor

 FRC: Building End-Range Strength

-Think of FRC as PNF for athletes — it trains not just flexibility but usable strength where most injuries occur: at the edges of your range.
+Think of FRC as mobility training for athletic performance — strengthening the places where injuries most often occur: at the edges of your range.

 Fascia is essential for athletic performance and creative movement.
 By distributing force across the entire body, it conserves energy and prevents overloading any single muscle or joint.
 This interconnected network allows complex, efficient, and resilient movement patterns.